jeffswt/swt-playground/mailbox-sentinel-reboot/README.md

 A notification will be sent back to the very account after the daemon receives your request.

+Log will be appended to a `rebootd.log` file at the working directory, which can be seen when the process is running in background mode (Tip: chances are that VSCode can act as a log viewer).

 ## Usage

-First install Python 3.11 (3.8 should also work) and dependencies:
+First install Python 3.11 (3.8 should also work, but is not tested) and dependencies:

 ```sh
 python -m pip install -r requirements.txt